ckeditor/ckeditor5/docs/getting-started/integrations/next-js.md

 Next.js 13 introduced a new App Router as an alternative to the previous Pages Router.
 App Router supports server components and is more server-centric than Pages Router, which is client-side oriented.

 CKEditor&nbsp;5 does not support server-side rendering yet, but you can integrate it with the Next.js framework.
 In this guide, you will add the editor to a Next.js project using both routing paradigms.
 For this purpose, you will need [Next.js CLI](https://nextjs.org/docs/app/api-reference/create-next-app), and the official {@link getting-started/integrations/react CKEditor&nbsp;5 React component}.
-Optionally, for convenience, you can also use our Builder<!-- add Builder link -->.
+Optionally, for convenience, you can also use our [Builder](https://ckeditor.com/builder?redirect=docs).

 ## Quick start

 ### Using the Builder

-The easiest way to use CKEditor&nbsp;5 in your Next.js application is configuring it with Builder<!-- add Builder link --> and integrating it with your project.
-Prepare an editor with the desired set of features and download it.
+The easiest way to use CKEditor&nbsp;5 in your Next.js application is configuring it with [Builder](https://ckeditor.com/builder?redirect=docs) and integrating it with your project.

 ### Installing from npm